greenweb/Easy-Redirect-By-IP/Readme.txt

 Tested up to: 3.5.9
 Stable tag:1

-Plugin redirects everyone except the admin user's IP and other addresses IP pre approved or added by the passkey URL (see plugin options)
+Easily redirect visitors to another web address if their IP address is not on a safe list.
+Give users the passkey web address they will be added to the "safe IP list" allowing them to view the website (see plugin options)

 == Description ==